 About College Hockey, Inc.

-In a little more than three years of existence, College Hockey, Inc. has helped impact NCAA Division I men's college hockey through extensive marketing and informational efforts designed to raise the sport's profile and to encourage elite young players to pursue a college hockey career.
+In just six years of existence, College Hockey Inc. has helped impact NCAA Division I men's college hockey through extensive marketing and informational efforts designed to raise the sport's profile and to encourage elite young players to pursue a college hockey career.

-The entity is operated under the auspices of a 10-member Board of Directors.
-It works closely with the commissioners of the five Division I men's hockey conferences and the coaching staffs and administrations of the 59 Division I programs.
+The entity is operated under the auspices of a 12-member Board of Directors.
+It works closely with the commissioners of the six Division I men's hockey conferences and the coaching staffs and administrations of the 60 Division I programs.
 The organization was made possible by resources provided by USA Hockey, through a grant from the National Hockey League.

-College Hockey, Inc. has reached thousands of young players and their families to promote the college hockey experience through grassroots and mass communications initiatives.
-Foremost among these efforts are our Reebok Collegiate Hockey Summits, gatherings of up to 75 top players in cities across North America that inform the players and their parents about college hockey and introduce them to some of the sport's coaches.
+College Hockey Inc. has reached thousands of young players and their families to promote the college hockey experience through grassroots and mass communications initiatives.
+Foremost among these efforts are our College Hockey Summits, gatherings of up to 75 top players in cities across North America that inform the players and their parents about college hockey and introduce them to some of the sport's coaches.

 Feedback from those sessions has been overwhelmingly positive.
 Former college players currently in the NHL often participate to talk about their undergraduate experiences."We can definitely attest that CHI is instrumental in moving players towards their goals." - Parent in California